aarnphm/tinymorph/docs/content/SRS/SRS.md

 >
 > Using Open-AI as base model of the language model

-Rational: Open-AI has developed and trained LLM using transformer as NLP, which has been widely tested and used, including the GPT models.
+Rationale: Open-AI has developed and trained LLM using transformer as NLP, which has been widely tested and used, including the GPT models.
 Tinymorph will use this model as a base model and combine it with SAE to achieve user personalised feature.

 > [!IMPORTANT] RFA-RF2
 >
 > Using SAEs to extract features from input text

-Rational: SAE is a kind of autoencoder that efficient at extracting representations of user input text, and here it includes sparsity to selectively active the neurons in the NN to increase effectiveness.
+Rationale: SAE is a kind of autoencoder that efficient at extracting representations of user input text, and here it includes sparsity to selectively active the neurons in the NN to increase effectiveness.
 It is build above the Open-AI model to adjust for user preference.

 > [!IMPORTANT] RFA-RF3
 >
-> Tinymorpgh is designed to run on a Web-based interface
+> Tinymorph is designed to run on a Web-based interface

-Rational: The UI of Tinymorpgh is designed as Web-based, and this will allow it operated on main stream operating system, including Windows, lLinux and macOS.
+Rationale: The UI of Tinymorph is designed as Web-based, and this will allow it operated on main stream operating system, including Windows, lLinux and macOS.

 > [!IMPORTANT] RFA-RF4
 >
 > User agreed to submit the content into tinymorph, as well as preference

-Rational: Tinymorph will record users' preferences selections and the uploaded file to perform SAE training, especially when user decided on a hosted inference selection.
+Rationale: Tinymorph will record users' preferences selections and the uploaded file to perform SAE training, especially when user decided on a hosted inference selection.

-> [!IMPORTANT] RFA-RF5
->
-> Hardware environment should allow local inference if required

-Rational: If user decides a local inference to run SAE, the local hardware environment should be able to arrange GPU and CPU to support relative training.

 ### 5.2 Business Rules